Daewoo Leganza: United Kingdom

 CDX - (equipment over SX) alloy wheels, traction control, speed-sensitive power steering, full climate control, outside temperature display, front foglamps, ultrasonic alarm, upgraded seat coverings, wood effect and chrome trim and a leather covered steering wheel.

 Prices for the SX started from £13,795 and for the CDX, £14,995.
 Auto transmission and a full leather trim with a driver's power seat were available as options for £500.
 The 2.0 litre 'D-Tec' engine was the only engine available.
-With the aftersales package and its engines, the Leganza was cheaper to operate than some of its rivals.
-The Leganza CDX was given a cost-per-mile figure of 25.9 pence compared to others:
+With the aftersales package and its engines, the Leganza was cheaper to operate than some of its rivals: The Leganza SX was given a cost-per-mile figure of just 24.9 pence, around ten percent lower than comparables from other brands.

-The Leganza SX was given a cost-per-mile figure of just 24.9 pence.

-At 25 March 1999, Easter sales were offered to the following models as a 'two-for-one' offer:

-At 31 March 1999, prices were declared to change from 1 April 1999 to the following:

-After that, prices were declared to be reduced even more from 1 January 2001:

-CDX-E

-In May 1998, Daewoo launched another version of the Leganza, the CDX-E. The difference was that it featured the Philips CARiN satellite navigation system with full in-car entertainment, 10-Disc CD autochanger, leather upholstery, new 15 in alloy wheels and luxury mats.
+In May 1998, Daewoo launched an additional version of the Leganza, the CDX-E. The difference was that it featured the Philips CARiN satellite navigation system with full in-car entertainment, 10-Disc CD autochanger, leather upholstery, new 15 in alloy wheels and luxury mats.
 On-the-road price was £17,520.
 It was an addition to the CDX, rather than replacing it.